-Click here for a list of all available hook
+Click here for a list of all available hooks

-CS2D will pass parameters to most hooked Lua functions.
-Those parameters depend on the used hook and contain information about the hook event that just occurred.
-If you want to use the values of these parameters you have to define them in the function you add to the hook.
+CS2D passes parameters to most hooked Lua functions.
+These parameters contain information about the event that occurred and triggered the hook.
+If you want to use these parameters you have to define them in the function you add to the hook.
 Otherwise they won't be available in your script.
 You only have to add the parameters you actually use but they have to be in the same order as defined in the hook.
 So if you only need the last one you also have to define all other ones.

 Hook Return Value

 Some of the hook-functions can also have a return value.
 This return value influences the way CS2D reacts.
-Returning nothing is like returning 0, "" or nil.
+Returning nothing is equal to returning 0, "" or nil.